ergl/jASM/CodingStyle.md

 ### Caught exceptions: not ignored

-When it truly is appropiate to take no actions whatsoever in a catch block, the reason is justified and explained in a comment:
+When it truly is appropriate to take no actions whatsoever in a catch block, the reason is justified and explained in a comment:

 ```java